task123/sim_db/doc/source/use.rst

 Dependencies
 ============
 The dependencies for **sim_db** is tried to keep at a minimum and it is overwhelming likely that everything is available if on a Linux machine or a Mac.
-The reason for the minimal minimal dependencies and the detailed list of actual dependencies, is that the it is expected to use in project using clusers and super computers.
+The reason for the minimal dependencies and the detailed list of actual dependencies, is that the it is expected to use in project using clusers and super computers.
 On these clusters and super computers one typically don't have root access and only limited ability to install the dependencies.

 * **SQLite** - Uses a SQLite database, so it need to be installed on the system.
 Almost all the flavours of Linux OS are being shipped with SQLite and MacOS comes pre-installed with SQLite.
 The SQLite Amalgamation (source code of SQLite in C) is even included to provide a painfree compilation of the C and C++ libraries.